ethereum-optimism/community-hub/src/docs/developers/l2/future.md

 on what we think is going to happen, and some things will turn out to be different.
 :::

+**Between the dates of November 4th and November 11th it will be impossible to deploy new contracts on the production Optimistic Ethereum network.**

 ## Regenesis